 You’ve gone through the whole hiring process.
 You sent in your resume, got a call, went to the in-person interview, and finally got hired.
 Now, the hard part starts.
 Perhaps you've had counseling at your college's career office from working professionals, but there several things you won't be taught in school.

 Top Tips to Help You Get Ready for work as a Recent College Grad

-College life isn’t exactly the hardest hitting when it comes to punctuality.
-In a world where professors are busier than students, it wouldn’t be inconceivable for class to start five to ten minutes late while the teacher gets everything set up.
-But that rule does not extend to you once you’re out in the work force.
+College life isn’t exactly the hardest-hitting when it comes to punctuality.
+In a world where professors are busier than students, it wouldn’t be inconceivable for a class to start five to ten minutes late while the teacher gets everything set up.
+But that rule does not extend to you once you’re out in the workforce.
 In the office, 8:30 means 8:30.
-The laptop is on, the app is open, the pad is on the table and the pen is poised. your You will be on time every day, even if you have to set five alarms to make certain you’re on time.
-Punctuality not only sends the message that you take your job seriously, it also sets you up for a more productive day.
+The laptop is on, the app is open, the pad is on the table and the pen is poised.
+You will be on time every day, even if you have to set five alarms to make certain you’re on time.
+Punctuality not only sends the message that you take your job seriously, but it also sets you up for a more productive day.

 Students don’t dress well.
 Four years of sweats and hoodies don’t exactly ingrain a fashion sense into someone.
 So make sure you dress for your job.
 Your interview was a great time to do some recon work and see what the office’s tone is.
 While you certainly need to honor your own sense of style, the office is not the place to stand out.
 It may be the case that some offices require a suit every day, though many don’t.
 So watch what your boss is wearing, and go from there.

 Separate Business from Personal Affairs